On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Introduction

-In \cite{ADLP}, they improved \cite[Theorem A]{ABV} by showing that the limsup condition \eqref{NUE1} could be replaced by the liminf condition; they also use Young towers to construct the SRB measure.
-Climenhaga, Dolgopyat and Pesin \cite{CDP} generalized the main result on existence of SRB measures from \cite{ABV}.
-We recommend the survey \cite{CLP17} for further references and results.
+In \cite{ADLP}, they improved \cite[Theorem A]{ABV} by showing that the limsup condition \eqref{NUE1} could be replaced by the liminf condition, and they also used Young towers to construct the SRB measure.
+We recommend the survey \cite{CLP17, HP} for further references and results.

-We also mention a long-standing conjecture of Viana. \begin{con} If a smooth map $f$ has only non-zero Lyapunov exponents at Lebesgue almost every point, then $f$ preserves an SRB measure. \end{con}

-Apart from the one-dimensional setting, it has been difficult to work directly with Lyapunov exponents, therefore \cite{ABV, ADLP} introduced stronger versions of non-uniform expansion.
+In this paper, we denote by $\Leb$ a normalized Lebesgue measure with $\Leb(X)=1$.
+Apart from the one-dimensional setting, it has been difficult to work directly with Lyapunov exponents.
+As a result, \cite{ABV, ADLP} introduced stronger versions of non-uniform expansion.
 Moreover, \cite{ABV} asked whether their result is true if non-uniformly expanding condition \eqref{NUE1} replaced by

-for $\Leb$ almost every $x$, that is positivity of all the Lyapunov exponents in the center-unstable direction.
+for $\Leb$ almost every $x$, which is the positivity of all Lyapunov exponents in the center unstable direction.

+For systems with partial hyperbolicity and non-uniform expansion in the $E^{cu}$ direction, \cite{ABV} proved the existence of invariant probability measures with absolutely continuous conditional measures along the center-unstable direction with respect to Lebesgue measure.
+These measures are referred to as \textit{Gibbs cu-states} (for a precise definition and properties, see \cite{BDV}).

-In this work we deal with $C^{1}$ diffeomorphisms admitting partially hyperbolic invariant sets; the tangent bundle over the set has an invariant dominated splitting into two subbundles (see Section \ref{domin-ph} for the precise definition).
-In this paper we show that \eqref{NUE2} implies \eqref{NUE1} under the assumption that the cocycle $Df_{|E^{cu}(f)}^{-1}$ has a dominated splitting with index 1 on the support of an ergodic Lyapunov maximizing observable measure.
-We want to emphasize that our assumption is that the cocycle $Df_{|E^{cu}(f)}^{-1}$ has a dominated splitting with index 1 on the support of a measure, which always exists (see Remark \ref{exsitence-LMO}), and not on the entire manifold.
-Otherwise, the result would be trivial.
+In this work, we deal with $C^{1}$ diffeomorphisms admitting partially hyperbolic invariant sets, where the tangent bundle over the set has an invariant dominated splitting into two subbundles, namely non-uniform expansion $E^{cu}$ and non-uniform contraction $E^{cs}$.
+In this paper, we show that equation \eqref{NUE2} implies equation \eqref{NUE1} under the assumption that the cocycle $Df_{|E^{cu}(f)}^{-1}$ has a 1-dominated splitting on the support of an ergodic observable measure.
+Our key assumption is that the cocycle $Df_{|E^{cu}(f)}^{-1}$ has a 1-dominated splitting on the support of an ergodic observable measure (the measure always exists, cf. \eqref{existence of obs} and Definition \ref{main-def}) and not on the entire manifold or the attractor.
+Our goal is to show that for partially hyperbolic systems, the positive Lyapunov exponents in the center-unstable direction imply non-uniform expansion under a mild assumption.